Nazare, Portugal - Baloiço da Ladeira

 Established back in the 12th century, it is the first Gothic building in Portugal.
 Alcobaça Monastery once was one of the richest and most influential monasteries in Portugal with a population of nearly 1000 monks.

 It is also the final resting place for many monarchs – kings and queens of Portugal, including King Pedro I and his forbidden love – Inês de Castro who was assassinated by King Pedro’s father.
-Their tombs are located in the main church hall facing each other.
+Their tombs are located in the main church nave facing each other.

 Portugal bucket list-Alcobaça Monastery